Hungarians protest Ukraine invasion, Russian bank in Budapest - NewsBreak

 Hungarians protest Ukraine invasion, Russian bank in Budapest

-BUDAPEST, March 1 (Reuters) - Several hundred Hungarians rallied in central Budapest on Tuesday to protest against the Russian invasion of Ukraine, which has sent tens of thousands of refugees across the border, with most of them fleeing towards Western Europe. read more
+BUDAPEST (Reuters) - Several hundred Hungarians rallied in central Budapest on Tuesday to protest against the Russian invasion of Ukraine, which has sent tens of thousands of refugees across the border, with most of them fleeing towards Western Europe.

 The opposition has dubbed the IIB, in which Russia holds a 42.9% stake according to 2019 data, as a “spy bank” representing President Vladimir Putin’s influence in Hungary.
 Hungary is the second-largest shareholder with a 17.2% stake.